www.thementawai.com

 In this way, the sarepak abak stands as the core of Mentawai tattooing: a pair of simple lines that hold within them the balance of worlds.

-Marks of Beauty, Shaped with Pain
+Marks of Beauty & Identity, Shaped with Pain

-Mentawai women with sharpened teeth
+Mentawai woman sharpened teeth

 Mentawai shaman with sharpened teeth